-- B. Out-of-School Activities No disciplinary action will be taken by the school against a student for participation in out-of-school activities except when: - a. the student participated in an out-of-school activity contrary the attendance guidelines; - b. the student claims to represent the school or one of its organizations without authorization from the principal. - C. Student Government The function and powers of student governments are to be determined within each school and with the following minimum structure: - a. the organization, operation, and scope of the student government should be specified in a written constitution which students have helped to formulate; - b.
+- B. Out-of-School Activities No disciplinary action will be taken by the school against a student for participation in out-of-school activities except when: - 1. the student participated in an out-of-school activity contrary to the attendance guidelines; - 2. the student claims to represent the school or one of its organizations without authorization from the principal. - C. Student Government The function and powers of student governments are to be determined within each school and with the following minimum structure: - 1.
+The organization, operation, and scope of the student government should be specified in a written constitution that students have helped to formulate; - 2.
 All students shall have the right to vote and the opportunity to hold office.